Benin

 Challenges in addressing uncomplicated and severe malaria [1]

-• Limited catchment area of community health agents.
+• The limited catchment area of community health agents.
 This shortage makes it difficult for caregivers in remote communities to seek prompt, proper care.

 • Health workers who are non-skilled, and not trained in malaria guidelines are the most likely to receive patients in health facilities.